team3cord/PCS-JS-immersion/notes/angular.md

   * the controller syntax relies on order in the array  it reasigns the function vars based on the order of the elements of the array b4 the function
   * after submiting a form you must $scope.formName = null to clear the input form
   *
 ---

+  1. binding => the connection in your html of attributes that connect to your angular controllers/models/ect.
+  2. services => angular singletons that can be passed around to controllers ensuring that you are dealing with the same object each time => they can have various controllers & directives affect its values => allows data to be shred between controllers
+  3. controllers => used to wire up services, dependencies, and other objects to the view (via scope) & also can handle complex logic in your view
+  4. directives => for working with & modifying the DOM  (ie: mouseenter::mouseleave)
+  5. filters => custom || built in filters => formats the value of an expression in the view templates,controllers or services

+---